19 August 2021

 How much does it cost?

-Cats Protection may be able to help with the cost of neutering your cat, so please give us a call to discuss this.
+Cats Protection may be able to help with the cost of neutering your domestic cat, so please give us a call to discuss this.

 The best option therefore, is to neuter all of the resident feral cats within as short a time frame as possible.
 Over a period of years this will reduce the size of the colony.
-A controlled, healthy and manageable colony will deter other ferals from moving-in and will keep vermin levels down.
+A controlled, healthy and managed colony will deter other ferals from moving-in and will keep vermin levels down.